 At Soil to Supper we believe that everyone of all ages and abilities needs a connection with nature and to experience a sense of joy and the health benefits gained from gardening activities and fresh food.

-The Gardening for Health and Wellbeing Program, includes specialised Training to provide carers, staff and volunteers with the skills and knowledge required to deliver garden therapy to all people in care.
+The Gardening for Health and Wellbeing Program, includes specialised training to provide carers, staff and volunteers with the skills and knowledge required to deliver gardening activities to all people in care.

 Soil to Supper Training Programs provide the necessary skills for staff to deliver gardening activities, support a therapeutic garden and meets the standards for Professional Development within Aged Care.

 Our Training Program aims to provide a deep understanding of the benefits of gardening as a therapy, horticultural therapy methods and techniques, suitable activities for residents and clients, plus the knowledge and skills to successfully grow a thriving garden.

 Held within aged care, community services or school gardens.
 Participants will gain knowledge through theory and practical hands-on activities to gain an understanding of organic gardening methods and horticultural therapy activities.

 - How gardening benefits people within aged care, especially within memory support units and also within disability support.